chadcrume/crume-family/Charles-Elmer-Crume.md

 This is our family tree starting with Charlie and Jessie Crume.

-0. Charles (“Charlie”) Elmer Crume,
+0. “Charlie” Charles Elmer Crume,

     * m.
 Jessie Beatrice Bell m. ?